Is it, like, ritual sex? 🚫 No.

 20. Intrigued by the energetics of polarity?
 Learn more about it in my KU YTT.

 Though Kundalini and Tantra are deeply steeped in tradition, today we have the opportunity to elevate our yoga practice and co-create a new path forward.
-If you’re interested in learning more about the energetics of polarity and Tantra, join Guru Singh and I in our Kundalini University Yoga Teacher Training.
-We teach yogis just like you demystify Tantra, polarity, and discover the joys of the Kundalini path through modern teachings you can do anywhere.
+As you know I have a full video on polarity in my Kundalini Demystified course.
+However, if you’re interested in learning more about the energetics of polarity and Tantra, join Guru Singh and I in our Kundalini University Yoga Teacher Training.
+We teach yogis just like you to demystify Tantra, polarity, and discover the joys of the Kundalini path through modern teachings you can do anywhere.
+Don’t forget there is also the polarity play kriya in my Uplifted membership that you can do within 40 day kriya plan also!

 21. With the passing of Yogi Bhajan, White Tantric Yoga is open for truly conscious exploration.